 S2_1 Subsection.
 Modeling

-Similar to S1 Section, we fit a zero-inflated negative binomial model; both the zero-inflation and count submodels include fixed effects for tooth surface, side, and jaw, and random effects on the intercept by participant and session.
+As in Section S1, we fit a zero-inflated negative binomial model; both the zero-inflation and count submodels include fixed effects for tooth surface, side, and jaw, and random effects on the intercept by participant and session.
 Extended models adding participant-level random effects on tooth surface, side and jaw and participant-specific overdispersion parameters failed to converge.

 Zijk∼Bernoulli(πijk)